bensonbs/SQL_Docker/README.md

 ### Step 4.
 Into jupyter notenook

 - Go to `localhost:8888` (you can get token in jupyter_notebook docker logs)
-- Open `connect.ipynb` to test connect
+- Open `work/connect.ipynb` to test connect